xu-yuan1/openvino-docs/pages/documentation/dl-workbench-overview/_workbench-files-to-migrate/workbench_docs_Workbench_DG_Deployment_Package.rst

    workbench_docs_Workbench_DG_Deploy_and_Integrate_Performance_Criteria_into_Application

 When you find an optimal configuration for your model, the next step is to use this model with optimal parameters in your own application on a target device.
 OpenVINO™ toolkit includes all you need to run the application on the target.
 However, the target might have a limited drive space to store all OpenVINO™ components.
-OpenVINO™ :ref:`Deployment Manager <doxid-openvino_docs_install_guides_deployment_manager_tool>` available inside the DL Workbench extracts the minimum set of libraries required for a target device.
+OpenVINO™ :ref:`Deployment Manager <deploy_infer__deploy_manager>` available inside the DL Workbench extracts the minimum set of libraries required for a target device.

 .. warning:: Deployment Manager available inside the DL Workbench provides libraries compatible with Ubuntu 18.04 and 20.04.